MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/portal-faq.md

 2. Once your existing portal is reset, go to the new tenant (or to the new geolocation of the existing tenant) and provision a portal available there.

-### After restoring a Common Data Service organization from an old backup, the portal connected to the organization is not working.
+### After restoring a Common Data Service environment from an old backup, the portal connected to the organization is not working.
 How do we fix it?

-When a Common Data Service organization is restored from a backup, various changes are done in your organization that can break your portal's connection with the organization.
+When a Common Data Service environment is restored from a backup, various changes are done in your organization that can break your portal's connection with the organization.
 To fix this issue:

 - If the organization ID is the same after the restore operation and portal solutions are also available: